linear/linear/docs/Webhooks.md

 #### Deleting a webhook

-Deleting a webhook is done with the `webhookArchive` mutation, by supplying the `id` of the webhook in question.
-Despite its name, the webhook will be deleted for good:
+Deleting a webhook is done with the `webhookDelete` mutation, by supplying the `id` of the webhook in question.
+The webhook will be deleted for good:

 ```
 mutation {
-  webhookArchive(
+  webhookDelete(
     id: "1087f03a-180a-4c31-b7dc-03dbe761ff59"
   ) {
     success